dainst/idai-field/desktop/src/manual/manual.en.md

 ##### Relations

-The column header contains the prefix "relations" before the name of the relation (separated by a dot).
+The column header contains the prefix *relations* before the name of the relation (separated by a dot).
 The identifiers of the target resources are entered, separated by a semicolon.

 In addition to the relations listed in the project configuration in the form of the respective category, the following columns can be used:
 * *relations.isChildOf*: Specifies the direct parent resource in the hierarchy; remains empty for top-level resources.